skedwards88/word_lists/README.md

+# Word processor

+This repo takes several word lists and compiles them to a list of common words and a list of less common words.

 ## Raw word lists

 `raw/wordnik.txt` is an opensource wordlist from [Wordnik](https://github.com/wordnik/wordlist).
 It contains ~200,000 entries, plus a few entries that were added as per user request.